 Because there is often a lack of specific skills or knowledge, there is a real danger of a coach being ‘a bit of everything’.
 I’ve heard of life coaches giving unsound advice on serious issues that require specialist training such as mental health disorders, family law and bankruptcy.
-Here lies the inherent problem where coaches sell their opinion*, their ‘life experience’ or their ‘brand’ as adequate and sufficient grounding for being a coach.
+Here lies the inherent problem where coaches sell their personal experiences and opinion* or their ‘brand’ as adequate and sufficient grounding for being a coach.
 It is important to acknowledge that coaches are not therapists nor financial advisors although they may be able to discuss such matters, spot a need and recommend appropriately.

 *(I’d also hate to see a world where no one had any friends anymore and instead we paid strangers to talk to us and share their stories, life experience and opinions.)

-Life Coaching is definitely on the rise and in particular, leaves me with questions… It’s proponents state that Life Coaching ‘is not therapy because, therapists deal with past trauma or experiences and by contrast, Life Coaching deals with the present – in identifying and clearing obstacles for future goals’.
+Life Coaching is definitely on the rise and in particular, leaves me with questions.
+It’s proponents state that Life Coaching ‘is not therapy because, therapists deal with past trauma or experiences and by contrast, Life Coaching deals with the present – in identifying and clearing obstacles for future goals’.
 But this description is essentially what Cognitive Behavioural Therapy does.
-CBT identifies and breaks bad habits in the present and encourages good ones to facilitate future goals.
+CBT identifies and breaks cycles and bad habits in the present and encourages good ones to facilitate future goals.
 It is also the most commonly prescribed therapy on the NHS.
-Furthermore, from what I’ve read (quite a lot), the basic starting point of a Life Coaching session is to discuss the ‘origins of beliefs about the self’ looking back as early in our pasts as infancy.
+Furthermore, from what I’ve read (quite a lot), the basic starting point of a Life Coaching session is to discuss the ‘origins of beliefs about the self’ looking back in our pasts as early as infancy.

 So… anyway… The service itself (coaching content, method and material) is ambiguous and often seems confused, increasingly so with each iteration down the line.
 Furthermore, if it is also MLM, then instead of physically selling diet shakes, essential oils or a wrinkle cream, it’s almost completely intangible.
 Because it is ‘conceptual’ it is increasingly easy for anyone to get on board without the need to buy and hold stock, provide clear services nor, appear to have/ need any credentials or experience in any particular field.